QMTesting/qmtesting.github.io/_posts/2026-03-18-shift-left-testing-in-devops.md

       <polygon points="0 0, 10 3.5, 0 7" fill="#333" />
     </marker>
   </defs>

+In the traditional model, QA enters the process late—when defects are harder and more expensive to fix.
+In the shift‑left model, QA collaborates early with developers, product owners, and designers to build quality into every stage.

   <!-- Title -->
   <text x="50" y="35" class="title">Traditional Testing vs. Shift‑Left Testing</text>